ChimeHQ/SwiftTreeSitter/README.md

 ]
 ```

+## TreeSitterDocument

+This is an experimental target that ties together a lot of the tree-sitter highlighting concepts into one easier-to-use library.
+It is currently experimental.

 ## Language Parsers

 Tree-sitter language parsers are separate projects, and you'll probably need at least one.
 More details are available in the [documentation][documentation].
 How they can be installed an incorporated varies.
 Since you're here, you might find SPM the most convenient.